 A V8 5.4 L model (DBS V8) was launched in September 1969 and was the fastest four-seater production car in the world at the time.
 The DBS V8 morphed into the Aston Martin V8 in May 1972, with the only change being a single headlamp front end.

-Aston Martin DBS features SMITHS Instrumentation
+Aston Martin DBS features Smiths Instrumentation

-As with most classic Aston Martin cars, all the gauges were designed and manufactured by SMITHS Instruments.
+As with most classic Aston Martin cars, all the gauges were designed and manufactured by Smiths Instruments.
 The styling was selected to match the times and the tachometer had a black face, white lettering and a distinctive red flash to warn the driver when he was over-revving the engine.

 Aston Martin DBS dashboard